lapinek/platform-scripting/README.md

     1. In the following dialog, select + Add Module.

-    1. In the popup windows, populate the inputs:
+    1. In the popup window, populate the inputs:

         * Select Module: DataStore
         * Select Criteria: Required